Leo Tolstoy

 9

 An arrogant person is always limited.
-The one causes the other.
+Each one is the cause of the other.
 He is always limited because he is arrogant.
 He is arrogant because he is limited.
 He recognizes his inability to do good and therefore he convinces himself that everything he does is good.

 At first, pride perplexes people so much that they yield to suggestion and begin ascribing the same importance to a proud person that he ascribes to himself; but the suggestion fades, and soon the proud person becomes ridiculous.